-HubSpot uses Stripe to power HubSpot Payments.
+HubSpot uses Stripe to power HubSpot Payments (You currently can't use PayPal or other payment processors).
 Stripe, a HubSpot partner since 2018, has a robust infrastructure built within HubSpot's CRM.
 This partnership enables fast-growing businesses to accept payments from their customers and provide them with a streamlined buying experience.

 The partnership between HubSpot and Stripe enables companies to scale by providing tools that deliver frictionless payment processes and power their growth.
 Thus, Stripe enables companies to give customers who want seamless CRM and payments processes a more connected and contextualized experience.